-The Companies are a "data controller".
+The Company is a "data controller".
 This means that we are responsible for deciding how we hold and use personal information about you.
 We are required under data protection legislation to notify you of the information contained in this privacy notice.

 We will comply with data protection law.
 This says that the personal information we hold about you must be:

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).